bbatsov/blog/_posts/2011-05-12-jvm-langs-clojure.markdown

 # Did you say Clojure was a Lisp???

-Most developers tend to have a very negative attitude towards the word Lisp in general.
-I guess it spawns all kinds of nasty associations in their brains - like prefix syntax notation, tons of parentheses and a lot of crap their heard about Lisp from their 70 year-old professor teaching introduction to functional programming in college, whose notion of functional programming is that in Lisp everything is a function (believe me when I tell you this - such professors do exist).
+Most developers tend to have a very negative attitude towards the word **Lisp** in general.
+I guess it spawns all kinds of nasty associations in their brains - like prefix syntax notation, tons of parentheses and a lot of crap they heard about Lisp from their 70 year-old professor, teaching introduction to functional programming in college, whose notion of functional programming is that in Lisp everything is a function (believe me when I tell you this - such professors do exist).

 You know, I wasn't born coding in Lisp myself.
-When I was initially exposed to Lisp when I tried to learn the Emacs text editor I was baffled by many things - the strange syntax, the talk about atoms and lists, code as data, macros, continuation, tail-call optimizations, what to quote and that to evaluate.
-To put it shortly - I was like Alice down the rabbit whole or like Neo when he found out what the Matrix is...
+I was initially exposed to Lisp when I tried to learn the Emacs text editor and I was baffled by many things - the strange syntax, the talk about atoms and lists, code as data, macros, continuation, tail-call optimizations, what to quote and that to evaluate, what is a s-expression and what isa form.
+To put it shortly - I was like
+Alice down the rabbit whole or like Neo when he found out what the Matrix is...
+The world of programming that I was familiar with was turned upside down.

 The interesting thing is that I felt similarly when I learnt my first programming language Pascal in the 8th grade.
-It's not that Lisp is any harder than the other programming languages - it's just that it's different and you're usually approaching it from a position in which you know one or several programming languages using the much more widespread Algol syntax.
-I advise to simply keep an open mind while you read this article and don't just dismiss Clojure because of its Lisp heritage.
+It's not that Lisp is any harder than the other programming languages - it's just that it's different and you're usually approaching it from a position in which you know one or several programming languages, using the much more widespread Algol syntax.
+I advise you to simply keep an open mind while you read this article and don't just dismiss Clojure because of its Lisp heritage.

-You've likely know at least one person who constantly keeps telling you how Lisp is the one true programming language, how nothing compares to it and how Lisp is the actual answer to that fundamental question about the life, the universe and everything else (not 42).
+You likely know at least one person who constantly keeps telling you how Lisp is the one true programming language, how everything pales next to it and how Lisp is the actual answer to that fundamental question about the life, the universe and everything else (not 42).
 These people might very well be telling the truth, but their zealous rants tend to create a negative attitude towards the Lisp community as well.
 Please, ignore them.

+Now it's time to take the red pill...
+So fasten your seat-belt Dorothy, 'cause Kansas is going bye-bye!

 # Clojure at a glance